kevacoin-project/alternative-internet/README.md

 * [Yggdrasil](https://yggdrasil-network.github.io/) is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
 It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other Yggdrasil nodes.
 Yggdrasil does not require you to have IPv6 Internet connectivity - it also works over IPv4.

+* [Kevacoin](https://kevacoin.org) key-value database on blockchain.
+It is a decentralized database for decentralized apps.

 ## Social Networks

 * [Aether](https://getaether.net/) Reddit-like communities run on a p2p network that hides your IP.